zach182/resalePrediction/README.md

 ## resale_prediction:

 Data is further tweaked to be usable, and new columns with the label-encoded values of the original columns are added.
 The travel and walk times are mapped to the street names and the final dataset is used for training.

+## Find out more
+I've written about the process and considerations here: https://medium.com/@zachang97/juicing-your-data-for-boosts-in-accuracy-64349df485ac
+Feel free to have a read :)